JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 He was clearly sad and crying a bit and was saying “I’m sorry…” to Johnny and others.
 Never saw a man crying and being honest like that in public before that day.

 I went back upstairs to my apartment and soon enough my dad followed.
 He asked me if I wanted anything to eat and said yes.
-No idea what he made for me, but I do remember him saying that it was sad the guy was a Vietnam War veteran and snapped like that.
+No idea what he made for me to eat that day.
+But I do remember him saying that it was sad the guy was a Vietnam War veteran and snapped like that.

 ***